garrandall/popular-music-data/tracks/disco-queen-hot-chocolate.md

 Cause every head in the place to stop and stare

-Yeah, yeah music is her lover - disco queen, disco queen Music turns her on and on - an' on an' on
+Yeah, yeah music is her lover - disco queen, disco queen Music turns her on and on - and on and on
 Music is her lover
 Music turns her on and on